milochen0418/pynecone-colab-ide/README.md

 - Student can rorever run their demo online with their mobile in slow mode but totally free.

 **Where to download**
-open the file [release_ide.md](https://github.com/milochen0418/pynecone-colab-ide/blob/main/release_ide.md) and you can see them.
+- open the file [release_ide.md](https://github.com/milochen0418/pynecone-colab-ide/blob/main/release_ide.md) to download them.

 # Developer's note
 **utils**